 Juneau is a capital of contrasts and conflicts.
 It borders a waterway that never freezes but lies beneath an ice field that never melts.
 It was the first community in the Southeast to slap a head tax on cruise-ship passengers but draws more of them (almost a million) than any other town.
 It’s the state capital but since the 1980s Alaskans have been trying to move it.
 It doesn’t have any roads that go anywhere, but half its residents and its mayor opposed a plan to build one that would.

 Welcome to America’s strangest state capital.
 In the winter it’s a beehive of legislators, their loyal aides and lobbyists locked in political struggles.
 They no sooner leave than, in May, the cruise ships arrive with swarms of passengers.
 It’s the most geographically secluded state capital in the country, the only one that cannot be reached by car – only boat or plane.
+And in 2014, it surpassed Fairbanks to become Alaska's second-largest city.

 But Juneau is also the most beautiful city in Alaska and arguably the nation’s most scenic capital.
 The city center, which hugs the side of Mt Juneau and Mt Roberts, is a maze of narrow streets running past a mix of new structures, old storefronts and slanted houses, all held together by a network of staircases.
 The waterfront is bustling with cruise ships, fishing boats and floatplanes buzzing in and out.
 High above the city is the Juneau Ice Field, covering the Coastal Range and sending glaciers down between the mountains like marshmallow syrup on a sundae.